-NOTE: Civilian and plainclothes personnel may wear the mourning badge cover pin on jackets and lanyards only.
+NOTE: Professional Staff Members and plainclothes personnel may wear the mourning badge cover pin on jackets and lanyards only.

 Qualification: Must hold a minimum rating of advanced open water diver and have successfully passed the 40-hour TCOLE-approved police diver course as authorized by the HCSO.
 The deputy must be in good standing with the Marine Division and meet ongoing training requirements and emergency call-outs.

 27. Pin: Safe Zone

 Qualification: Must be a volunteer liaison of the LGBTQI Safe Zone Project and have completed the LGBTQI Safe Zone Project course.

 28. Pin: Special Response Group (SRG)

 Qualification: Must be currently assigned as a SRG member in good standing and have completed all requirements as outlined in the HCSO Special Response Group policy.

 Qualification: Must have successfully completed a TCOLE-approved instructor course and currently hold an instructor position within the HCSO.

 30. Pin: 9-1-1 Operator

 Qualification: Must have successfully completed a TCOLE-approved telecommunication training course and be currently assigned in that capacity.